ietf-wg-dprive/dprive-v2-ms-and-reqs/dprive-v2-ms-and-reqs.md

 ## Existing and Previous Work

-Even though the previous charter of dprive did consider the recursor-to-resolver side as out of scope, the issue has been discussed in previous work, including:
+Even though the previous charter of dprive did consider the recursor-to-authoritative side as out of scope, the issue has been discussed in previous work, including:

 - [RFC 7626](https://tools.ietf.org/html/rfc7626): The introduction section discusses the information exposed to authoritative servers, and the "Risks" section (section 2) includes discussion of aspects of the recursor-authoritative leg as well.
 Section 2.5.2 deals specifically with authoritative servers.